XMPieLab/uStore-NG/CommunityThemes/README.md

 Copy whatever you want to your own theme.

 Themes:
 1. themeDevWebinar.zip - this theme is the one developed on the 'uStore NG Theme Development' webinar.
-The theme was developmed from AquaBlue theme from version 10.
+The theme was developed from XMPie_AquaBlue theme uStore version 10.